Happyr/annotation-warmer/Readme.md

 We assume that the classes in the specified paths are using PSR-4.
 We also assume that all *.php classes in the path has a class which is the same as the filename.

+## Limitations

+We are only preloading annotations for Serializer and Validation component.